Nandez22/text-game/INSTRUCTIONS.md

 # INSTRUCTIONS

+## Pygame
 If you do not have pygame installed alreat, do so.

-You can do it by running
+You can do so by running
 ```
 python3 -m pip install -U pygame --user
 ```